 Exercise is now recognized as a fundamental lifestyle component of health promotion and is now an integral part of prescriptive approaches to the treatment of ~26 chronic diseases or conditions such as heart disease, lung disease, diabetes, cancer, dementia, and other degenerative diseases.
 Students enrolled in this package will be exposed to the theoretical basis for the mechanisms for exercise as a therapeutic approach to health promotion.
 Concepts learned in class will be supported by lab-based sessions covering testing and monitoring of exercise training programs.
 Participants will have the opportunity to visit the Physical Activity Research Centre (PARC), an 11,000-square-metre, state-of-the-art research facility that brings together one of the most interdisciplinary Spinal Cord Injury research programs in the world and the UBC Allan McGavin Sports Medicine Centre, one of only two FIFA Medical Centres of Excellence in Canada.

-This psychology-based course examines how engagement in health and physical activity behaviours affect health outcomes across the lifespan, and how individual engagement can be changed by intervention and health promotion strategies.
-Upon completion of the course, students will gain an understanding of models of behavioural change that promote health and physical activity behaviours, along with their application towards intervention design, development, and evaluation to encourage adoption and maintenance of physical activity amongst special populations.
-(3 credits)
+This psychology-based course examines how engagement in health and physical activity behaviours affect health outcomes across the lifespan and how individual engagement can be changed by intervention and health promotion strategies.
+Upon completion of the course, students will gain an understanding of models of behavioural change which promote health and physical activity behaviours.
+Students will also learn to apply these models towards intervention design, development, and evaluation to encourage adoption and maintenance of physical activity amongst special populations.

-The summer program will run for four weeks from July 14th to August 14th, 2018.
+The summer program will run for four weeks from July 13th to August 13th, 2019.
 This includes arrival and departure days.
-Students should arrive in Vancouver on July 14th.
-Orientation Day is set for Monday, July 16th, and classes will officially start on July 17th and finish on August 9th.
+Students should arrive in Vancouver by July 13th.
+Orientation Day is set for Monday, July 15th, and classes will officially start on July 16th and finish on August 8th.

 Typical participants are undergraduate students who have completed a minimum of two years university prior to joining the program.
 Please note that students with less than two years university may be considered, if the homes institution approves it.
-Graduate students and professors are welcome to participate.
+Graduate students and professors are welcome to participate as well.